jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

 straight-forward with some global find-and-replace changes in the markdown files.

-### Migrate Your Comments
+#### Migrate Your Comments

-One drawback of static sites is that there is no way to process comments submitted by site visitors.
+One drawback of static sites is that there is no way to do server-side processing of comments submitted by site visitors.
+At least, not without defeating the point of making your site static in the first place.

 If you wish to allow comments on your static site you will need to use a javascript-based commenting system, such as the one provided by [Disqus][disqus].

-I am using Disqus on my new static site.
-It was quite easy to set this up, I just created an account on the service, added my site, and set the `DISQUS_SITENAME` setting in Pelican's `publishconf.py` configuration file.
+I am using Disqus on the now-static site, as you will see if you view or leave comments below.
+It was quite easy to set this up: I created an account on the service, added my site details, and set the `DISQUS_SITENAME` setting in Pelican's `publishconf.py` configuration file.

 Because I also wanted to keep the comments from my existing Wordpress blog site I also exported these comments by:

  - installing the *Disqus Comment System* plugin on my Wordpress site.
  - configuring my new Disqus site account in the plugin
- - hit the *Export Comments* button to export the comments from Wordpress to Disqus.
+ - exporting the comments from Wordpress to Disqus via the *Export Comments* button.
- - monitored progress of the export on the Disqus dashboard.
+ - monitoring progress of the export on the Disqus dashboard.

-The export process took a long time (days, literally) and a few of my blogs comments didn't survive the process, which isn't a big deal for my site but hopefully you will have better luck.
+The export process took a long time (days) and a few of my blog's comments didn't survive the process, which isn't a big deal for my site but might be a problem for others.
+Hopefully you will have better luck with this.

-## Generate the Static Site HTML
+### Generate the Static Site HTML

 Now that your content is in place you can generate a static site to check how it all looks.
-Here is the command to output the content in `content/` to static files to the `html` directory using your configuration:
+Here is the command to convert the markdown files in `content/` to static files to the `html/` directory:

     :::bash
     # Add --debug flag to see exactly what is happening